Daily Houserule tweets: January 2023

 But I don’t think that concern calls for these one-of-a-kind defaults.

-Say First-Aid continued to default to Physician at no penalty, but we also let Physician default to First Aid at a mundane -5 (not -11).
+Say First Aid continued to default to Physician at no penalty, but we also let Physician default to First Aid at a modest -5 (not -11).

 This seems fair to me: A hefty 8 pts lets you have a nice level of both First Aid and Physician, OR specialize in higher First Aid at the expense of lower Physician (the same level as if you’d spent 1 pt on Physician).